|Locations:||4 motorway sites (partially)|

 Amongst many non-motorway services, Blue Star owned a large garage on the A1 Blyth Bypass, close to today's Blyth services.

-After this they partnered with Trust Houses to form Highway Restaurants Ltd, who put in a much better-designed bid for Heston and Aust but were let down by financial issues.
-The new combined firm won the contracts for Hamilton and Bothwell but had to pull out as they couldn't finance them, and then successfully won and built Harthill.
+The new combined firm won the contracts for Hamilton and Bothwell but had to pull out as they couldn't finance them.
+They then successfully won and built Harthill.
 Harthill's low patronage saw it begin a downward spiral, and Highway Restaurants soon sold it to another garage operator.

-At Harthill, the Blue Star name was used.
+At Harthill, the Blue Star name was used on the main amenity building.